act-rules/act-rules.github.io/_rules/SC1-1-1-text-alternative.md

 ## Assumptions

 - The techniques used for providing a textual alternative are accessibility supported.
-For more information read  [Accessibility Support][pages/acc-support].
+For more information read  [Accessibility Support][ACCSUP].
 - All elements are contained in the mark-up code in the examined web page snapshot.
 [F20: Failure of Success Criterion 1.1.1 and 4.1.2 due to not updating text alternatives when changes to non-text content occur](http://www.w3.org/TR/2015/NOTE-WCAG20-TECHS-20150226/F20) is not tested.
 - Groups of images consist of `img` elements that are adjacent to each other and not wrapped in containers.
 - The smallest readable font can be displayed on a matrix with a height of 5 and a width of 3.
 Smaller elements are considered decorative automatically.